cwi-dis/2immerse-editor/docs/live_tool_support.md

 The triggering tool API endpoint is `/api/v1/document/<documentId>/events`

-- method `GET` retrieves a list of the current triggerable and modifyable items as a JSON object.
+- method `GET` retrieves a list of the current triggerable, proposed and modifyable items as a JSON object.
 No parameters.
-Events are triggerable when they are not active yet.
-When triggered, a copy is made, with a new name, and this event may be modifyable.
+Events are triggerable when they are not active yet and have parameters for which the user must supply a value.
+Proposed events are similar but have all their parameters already filled in.
+When triggered, a copy is made, with a new name, and this event is inserted into the timeline of the document.
+The copy may be modifyable.

   The return value entries have the following structure (all parameters are strings unless otherwise noted):